 - I can eat the healthy foods I want and not have to cut out entire food groups

-- has helped reduce my body pain (symptom of Chronic Lyme disease)
+- IF has helped reduce my inflammation and body pain (symptoms of Chronic Lyme disease)

 - it’s improved my short-term memory (another symptom of Lyme)

 Related: 20 Reasons Why Refined Sugar Is Bad For Your Health

 I enjoy food as much as the next person.
 I’m focused on growing healthier and stronger each day and view food as medicine for the body.
 Intermittent fasting has helped me form a healthy relationship with food and get back in touch with my natural hunger cues.

 - The Importance of Mental and Physical Self-Care for Busy Moms